Inflow and Infiltration Facts

-Inflow and infiltration (I/I) are terms that describe clear water that enters wastewater systems, consumes capacity, and increases demand at a wastewater treatment plant.
+Inflow and infiltration (I/I) are terms that describe clear water that enters wastewater systems, takes up limited space in wastewater pipes, and increases demand at wastewater treatment plants.
 Excessive flows can result in public and environmental health concerns if untreated sewage discharges to basements, rivers, lakes, or other public areas.

 Inflow and infiltration each have unique sources, methods of entry, and effects on the wastewater collection system.
 Both are costly to communities and utility ratepayers due to increased treatment and maintenance costs.